-Perhaps one the most important things to show your boss in a telecommuting proposal is that you've done your research.
-A well-researched proposal will not only express the points needed to convince your supervisor, but it is also a demonstration of your ability to work independently and create a quality product.
+Perhaps one the most important things to show your boss in a telecommuting proposal is that you've done your homework.
+A well-researched proposal will not only express the points needed to convince your supervisor, but it is also demonstrates your ability to work independently and create a quality product.
 Don’t just jump in and start writing, first read:

 Elements of a Telecommuting Proposal